 If any collaborator fails to fulfill its responsibilities in a timely manner, or at all, our research, clinical development, manufacturing or commercialization efforts related to that collaboration could be delayed or terminated, or it may be necessary for us to assume responsibility for expenses or activities that would otherwise have been the responsibility of our collaborator.
 If we are unable to establish and maintain collaborative relationships on acceptable terms or to successfully transition terminated collaborative agreements, we may have to delay or discontinue further development of one or more of our product candidates, undertake development and commercialization activities at our own expense or find alternative sources of capital.
 Moreover, any collaborative partners we enter into agreements with in the future may shift their priorities and resources away from our product candidates or seek to renegotiate or terminate their relationships with us.
-For example, in February 2021, we received written notice from Novartis that Novartis elected to terminate our collaboration agreement with Novartis with respect to the only remaining ophthalmic target under the agreement.
-Accordingly, the notice served to terminate the agreement in its entirety.
-The termination of the collaboration agreement will be effective on August 26, 2021.

-We do not have multiple sources of supply for all of the components used in HMI-102 and our other product candidates.
-If we were to lose a supplier, it could have a material adverse effect on our ability to complete the development of HMI-102.
-If we obtain regulatory approval for HMI-102, we would need to expand the supply of its components in order to commercialize them.
+We do not have multiple sources of supply for all of the components used in our product candidates.
+If we were to lose a supplier, it could have a material adverse effect on our ability to complete the development of our product candidates, and if we obtain regulatory approval for any of our product candidates, we will need to expand the supply of components prior to commercialization.

-We do not have multiple sources of supply for all of the components used in the manufacturing of HMI-102.
+We do not have multiple sources of supply for all of the components used in the manufacturing of our product candidates.
 We also do not have long-term supply agreements with any of our component suppliers.
-We are currently evaluating manufacturers that will commercially manufacture HMI-102.
 It is our expectation that we will only qualify one initial supplier that will need to be approved by the FDA.
 If for any reason we are unable to obtain product from the manufacturer we select, we would have to qualify new manufacturers.
 We may not be able to establish additional sources of supply for our product candidates, or may be unable to do so on acceptable terms.
-Manufacturing suppliers are subject to GMP quality and regulatory requirements, covering manufacturing, testing, quality control and record keeping relating to our product candidates and subject to ongoing inspections by the regulatory agencies.
-Failure by any of our suppliers to comply with applicable regulations may result in long delays and interruptions in supply.
-Manufacturing suppliers are also subject to local, state and federal regulations and licensing requirements.
-Failure by any of our suppliers to comply with all applicable regulations and requirements may result in long delays and interruptions in supply.
+Furthermore, pursuant to the terms of the Supply Agreement with OXB Solutions entered into in March 2022, we have agreed to purchase from OXB